cbarkr/blog/content/ctf/picoCTF/2025/Binary Instrumentation 1.md

 Running the binary in the VM, we see that it prints some text then sleeps indefinitely, after which point it supposedly prints the flag.

 I've recently gained some experience using Frida for Android instrumentation, so it was pretty simple to set up a script that hooks the `Sleep` call and terminates it immediately.
-Here's the script I used to do that:
+Here's the script I wrote for this:

 ```js
 var k32 = Module.findExportByName("kernel32.dll", "Sleep")